Mall at Fox Run

+The Mall at Fox Run (named Fox Run Mall from 1983 to 2011) was an enclosed shopping mall in Newington, New Hampshire, just north of Portsmouth.
+The mall opened on February 13, 1983, and permanently closed on January 31, 2026.
+Demolition began late May 2026 to be replaced with a new development called Seacoast Landing, which will include a Costco location as one of its tenants.

-The Mall at Fox Run, formerly Fox Run Mall, is a shopping mall in Newington, New Hampshire, just north of Portsmouth.
-Its main anchor stores include Macy's Men's & Home Store (formerly Jordan Marsh) and Macy's Women's (formerly Filene's).
-At 603618 sqft, it is New Hampshire's fourth-largest mall, with 84 shops, all on one level.
-Completed in 1983, this mall functioned mainly as a successor to the smaller and dated Newington Mall, which has since been converted into a big box retail center.
+At the time of its closure, the mall had two anchor stores, Macy's Men's & Home Store (formerly Jordan Marsh) and Macy's Women's (formerly Filene's), which both closed by March 2026.
+It also had two other anchor locations, which had previously housed Sears and JCPenney.
+At 603618 sqft, it was New Hampshire's fourth-largest mall, with 84 shops, all on one level.
+Completed in 1983 as Fox Run Mall, the mall functioned mainly as a successor to the smaller and dated Newington Mall, which was subsequently converted into a big-box retail center known as The Crossings.
+(Note: Located at 45 Gosling Road in Newington at .)

-The mall is located just off U.S. Route 4 and the Spaulding Turnpike (NH Route 16).
-It is less than five minutes from Interstate 95.
-The mall is just 3 mi from the Maine state border, and like the Pheasant Lane Mall and the Mall at Rockingham Park near the Massachusetts border, the Fox Run Mall draws a significant portion of its business from out-of-state customers (mostly from Maine) seeking to take advantage of New Hampshire's tax-free retail climate.
+The mall was located just off U.S. Route 4 and the Spaulding Turnpike (NH Route 16), less than five minutes from Interstate 95.
+The mall was approximately 3 mi from the Maine state border, and like the Pheasant Lane Mall and the Mall at Rockingham Park near the Massachusetts border, the Fox Run Mall drew a significant portion of its business from out-of-state customers (mostly from Maine) seeking to take advantage of New Hampshire's tax-free retail climate.